CaioEspindola/Practicing-nodeJS/README.md

 # Practicing-nodeJS
-Sketches and studies to practice more nodeJS and git/github.
+Somes sketches and studies to practice more nodeJS and git/github.